dmd-program/dmd-100/project/ritual/discover_journey_map.md

 ## Post work to the Studio

-Photograph or scan your journey map and upload it to the Studio.
+1. Upload photograph or scan of your journey map.

 ## Citation